codefordenver/Circular/README.md

 ## Contributing

-We use git for the project.
-When you work on an issue, create a branch, and follow the steps in this link https://guides.github.com/introduction/flow/ to commit your code.
+We use git for the version control.
+When you work on an issue, please create a branch, and follow the work flow in this link https://guides.github.com/introduction/flow/ .
+The specific git commands can be found in this link http://rogerdudler.github.io/git-guide/ .

 ## Getting Started